naproche/naproche/examples/README.md

 folders of formalizations that are interlinked by "`read`" commands.
 The spectrum reaches from recreational puzzles to undergraduate-level theorems:

-* arithmetic - elementary Peano arithmetic

-* foundations - Kelley-Morse like foundations of mathematics

-* geometry - beginnings of Tarski geometry

-* set-theory - elementary set theory

-* agatha - a logic puzzle set in "Dreadsbury Mansion"

-* cantor - Cantor diagonal argument

-* cantor-schroeder-bernstein - classical result in cardinality theory

-* checkerboard - the mutilated checkerboard

-* chinese - Chinese remainder theorem

-* dwarfs - a "hat puzzle"

-* euclid - classical proof of infinity of primes

-* furstenberg - topological proof of infinity of primes

-* group - Naproche rendering of a Lean file on groups

-* hausdorff - theorem on the regularity of successor cardinals

-* hilbert-calculus - proving derivations in a Hilbert calculus

-* koenig - theorem about sequences of cardinals

-* maximum_modulus - theorem from complex analysis

-* newman - Newman's theorem on rewriting systems

-* numbers - introduction of number systems for Rudin's Principles of Mathematical Analysis

-* paradoxes - collection of (mathematical) paradoxes

-* preliminaries - basic theory of classes and sets

-* prime no square - irrationality of square roots

-* tarski - Tarski fixpoint theorem for lattices

-* zermelo - Zermelo's well-ordering theorem
+* `arithmetic/` - elementary Peano arithmetic

+* `examples/` - stand-alone example formalizations

+  - `cantor` - Cantor diagonal argument

+  - `cantor-schroeder-bernstein` - classical result in cardinality theory

+  - `checkerboard` - the mutilated checkerboard

+  - `chinese` - Chinese remainder theorem

+  - `euclid` - classical proof of infinity of primes

+  - `furstenberg` - topological proof of infinity of primes

+  - `group` - Naproche rendering of a Lean file on groups

+  - `hausdorff` - theorem on the regularity of successor cardinals

+  - `hilbert-calculus` - proving derivations in a Hilbert calculus

+  - `koenig` - theorem about sequences of cardinals

+  - `maximum_modulus` - theorem from complex analysis

+  - `newman` - Newman's theorem on rewriting systems

+  - `numbers` - introduction of number systems for Rudin's Principles of Mathematical Analysis

+  - `preliminaries` - basic theory of classes and sets

+  - `prime_no_square` - irrationality of square roots

+  - `tarski` - Tarski fixpoint theorem for lattices

+  - `zermelo` - Zermelo's well-ordering theorem

+* `foundations/` - Kelley-Morse like foundations of mathematics

+* `geometry/` - beginnings of Tarski geometry

+* `paradoxes/` - some well-known mathematical and logical paradoxes

+  - `barber` - The Barber Paradox

+  - `burali-forti` - Burali-Forti's Paradox

+  - `cantor_1` - Cantor's First Paradox

+  - `cantor_2` - Cantor's Second Paradox

+  - `curry` - Curry's Paradox

+  - `drinker` - The Drinker Paradox

+  - `hilbert` - Hilbert's Paradox

+  - `russell-myhill` - The Russell-Myhill Paradox

+  - `russell` - Russell's Paradox

+* `preliminaries/`

+  - `axioms` - must be imported to make the axioms that are hard-coded into Naproche available to the prover

+  - `classes` - basic notions about classes and maps

+  - `macros` - common macros for the notions that are hard-coded into Naproche

+  - `preliminaries` - basic notions about classes and maps

+  - `vocabulary` - synonyms for most of the notions used in the example# formalizations that ship with Naproche

+* `puzzles/` - some logic puzzles

+  - `agatha` - a puzzle set in "Dreadsbury Mansion"

+  - `dwarfs` - a "hat puzzle"

+* `set-theory/` - elementary set theory

+* `100_theorems` - some of Wiedijk's "100 Theorems"

+* `tutorial` - Tutorial on how write proofs in Naproche

 The further development of Naproche will focus on the `.ftl.tex` format in order to build readable libraries of computer-verifiable mathematics.
 The classical